postpayio/postpay-ui/docs/widgets.rst

 Payment summary
 ---------------

-This widget is commonly used to display instalment plan info on the payment method selection.
+This widget is commonly used to display the payment summary on the payment method selection.

 Set ``data-hide-if-invalid`` to disable Postpay payment method in case it is not available for the configured attributes, e.g. the total amount exceeds the maximum allowed.